Consistent promotion of the other’s flourishing.

 - Sacrifices as much as it takes for the sake of the friendship (John 15:13)

-- Hurts only when healing is necessary (Proverbs 27:6)
+- Hurts only for the purpose of healing (Proverbs 27:6)

 - Does not have divided loyalties (James 4:4)